Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Benchmarking on Loghub Datasets

 In additional to the labeled HDFS dataset used to evaluate anoamly detection method in this section, loghub also provides other 4 labeled datasets.
 Thus, in practice, developers could evaluate an anomaly detection method on different datasets and choose the most suitable one.

-\subsection{Remaining Questions and Challenges}
+\subsubsection{Remaining Questions and Challenges}

 After benchmarking existing anomaly detection approaches on loghub, we find some remaining questions and challenges, which will be discussed in this session.
-First, the unsupervised approaches are not as accurate as the supervised approaches.
+(1) The unsupervised approaches are not as accurate as the supervised approaches.
 Thus, an accurate unsupervised anomaly detection approach is highly in demand.
-Second, in practice, the number of anomalies is much less than that of normal instances.
+(2) In practice, the number of anomalies is much less than that of normal instances.
 In industry, a system may only encounter 1 anomaly in a year, which makes supervised approaches ineffective.
 Thus, how to design an anomaly detection approach that does not require historical abnormal instances remains an important and challenging problem.
-Additionally, current anomaly detection approaches are all log sequences-based, which provide limited help to developers on further diagnosis, such as root cause analysis.
-Lastly, most of the existing approaches will only report whether an instance is an anomaly without other information.
+(3) Current anomaly detection approaches are all log sequences-based, which provide limited help to developers on further diagnosis, such as root cause analysis.
+(4) Most of the existing approaches will only report whether an instance is an anomaly without other information.
 Thus, there is a lack of visualization tools that help developers understand the reported anomalies.
+(5) Existing approaches mainly focus on improving accuracy for anomaly detection.
+However, a practical solution should be efficient enough to process a large number of log data in the runtime.
+(6) In real-world scenarios, log data evolves alongside software development.
+This phenomenon, known as concept drift, poses a challenge to existing methods in maintaining satisfactory performance.